ansible-network/resource_module_builder/README.md

 ### Overview

+Generates modules for:

+* Waveserver Ai
-Waveserver Ai and SAOS 10 models
+* SAOS 10
+* Waveserver 5
+* RLS

 ### Resource Module Builder

-The modules in this project were built using the resource module builder.
+The playbooks in this project generate modules for Ciena collections using the resource module builder.

 Usage: